 The Essex Collection of Art from Latin America (ESCALA), Europe’s largest collection of Latin American art, will offer you a place to experiment with installing artworks.
 Besides getting your feet wet with the more tactical aspects of installing art, these experiences will open your eyes to how curatorial decisions transform the kinds of stories that artworks tell when displayed alongside others.Frequent staff-led visits to London museums and galleries will also expose you to the latest developments in curating, and you will be strongly encouraged to conduct a placement in order to gain exposure to the inner workings of a museum, auction house or gallery.

 Essex is the ideal choice for a BA in curatorial studies.
-We are ranked 6th among Art History departments in the UK for research excellence (REF 2014, mainstream universities, THE 2014).
+We are 3rd in the UK for research outputs in art history (Grade Point Average, REF2021).
 We are one of the few leading art history programmes that offers an undergraduate course specialising in curating and you will be taught by our expert staff in your very first year—another rarity in UK art history courses.

 Our BA in curating offers you the chance to choose from a variety of study abroad options.
 The four-year version of our degree allows you to spend the fourth year studying abroad.